DeFiCh/defichain.com/content/partners.en.md

 ---
 title: Partners
 type: partners
-long_title: Discover companies that build their services on DeFi Blockchain.
+long_title: Be part of the DeFi Blockchain ecosystem
 cta_to: Join
 menu:
   main:
     weight: 50
 meta:
-  description: Discover companies that build their services on DeFi Blockchain.
+  description: Be part of the DeFi Blockchain ecosystem
   og:
     title: Partners
-    description: Discover companies that build their services on DeFi Blockchain.
+    description: Be part of the DeFi Blockchain ecosystem
     site_name: DeFi Blockchain
     image:
     image_type: image/jpg